An infinite-dimensional approach to path-dependent Kolmogorov equations: Introduction

-with the uniform norm as the ambient space for our equations.\\ The second issue comes along when we try to estabilish the link between the SDE and the PDE.
-As in the classical theory, we need to work with some It\=o-type formula.
-We decide not to use some version of the It\=o formula in Banach spaces due to the difficulties one encounters in defining a concept of quadratic variation there (see for example \cite{DR1}, \cite{DR2}, \cite{DFR}, \cite{DRth}), although we intend to address this problem in our future works; we proceed therefore using a Taylor expansion, but we are not able to control the second order terms in spaces endowed with the uniform norm.\\ Therefore we adopt the following strategy: we go back to an $L^p$ setting with $p\geq 2$ (recovering in this way at least examples like the integral functionals) and we develop rigorously the relation between the SDE and the PDE in this framework (section \ref{sec:Lp}).
-We then introduce a keen approximation procedure to extend our results to the space of continuous paths (section \ref{sec:C}).
-This step requires us to introduce an additional assumption that remarks again the deep effort that is needed in order to obtain a satisfactory general theory already in the easiest case of regular coefficients.\\
+The second issue comes along when we try to establish the link between the SDE and the PDE.
+As in the classical theory, we need to work with some It\^o-type formula.
+We decide not to use some version of the It\^o formula in Banach spaces due to the difficulties one encounters in defining a concept of quadratic variation there [see, e.g., \citeauthor{DRth} (\citeyear{DRth,DR2,DR1}), \citet{DFR}], although we intend to address this problem in our future works; we proceed therefore using a Taylor expansion, but we are not able to control the second-order terms in spaces endowed with the uniform norm.

+Therefore, we adopt the following strategy: we go back to an $L^p$ setting with $p\geq2$ (recovering in this way at least examples like integral functionals) and we develop rigorously the relation between the SDE and the PDE in this framework (Section~\ref{secLp}).
+We then introduce an approximation procedure to extend our results to the space of continuous paths (Section~\ref{secC}).
+This step requires us to introduce an additional assumption that remarks again the deep effort that is needed in order to obtain a satisfactory general theory already in the easiest case of regular coefficients.